AbdulMohiz-01/Hostel-Application/README.md

 ## Contributing

 Contributions to the Hostel Application are always welcome.
-If you find any issues or have suggestions for improvement, please feel free to submit a pull request.
+If you find any issues or have suggestions for improvement, please feel free to submit a pull request

-Before contributing, please review the [Contributing Guidelines](CONTRIBUTING.md).

 ## License